 A product data feed is a file that includes a text-based list of data and attributes from an eCommerce store.
 The file includes product details that are uniquely displayed, advertised or compared online.

 Fields typically included in a product data feed are product title, description, price, size, image and product identifier.
 More complex feeds can include language, currency, marketing copy, Google custom labels, search engine marketing (SEM) content, social recommendations, product ratings and best seller information.
 The destination of your feed determines what type of data to include.

 Where do you send a product data feed?

-How is a product data feed submitted to an online distribution channel?
+How does a product data feed connect to a marketing channel?